nus-cs2113-AY1920S2/tp/docs/UserGuide.md

     TODO: update image
     ![](images/capture4.png)

 3) Displays the combined timetable of multiple selected contacts.
-You will need to key in the **Contact Index** of each of the selected contacts.
+You will need to key in **Contact Index** of each of the selected contacts.

    Format: